 Come on, bring it!It doesn't sound as horrible as it did at first, but I still don't really like the whole concept.
 The viewpoint characters are pretty lousy characters too, so that might not help much.

 "Let's finish this!
 Oh brilliant blade as cold as steel!
 Rend the infinite darkness and crush my enemies to nothing!
 SAVAGE WOLF FURY!"

+With Tokunaga Hat OnRemember to use spoiler tags. ^__^ Since this is the only completely new thing.
 From what I understood, Yevoners are the ones being hunted.
 And it does seem there's something off with them, even with Yuna leading them.
 Also, I can just smell Chiami's scrappydom.

 edited 29th Dec '13 1:24:05 AM by lu127

 I won't deny it, if they do make a X-3, I will totally buy it.
 No matter what I may think of it, I love Spira and when you love something you take teh good with the bad.
 It's interesting Baralai is so prominent in this.
 Makes me wonder where Paine is though.

 Definitely an interesting idea for a game.
 Though the lover's quarrel part is really annoying the hell out of me.